MD2Korg/software.md2k.org/content/under-the-hood/cerebral-cortex/working-with-cerebral-cortex.md

 +++
-title = "Cerebral Cortex"
-description = "Details about the software architecture, design, and developer-oriented interfaces" keywords = []
+title = "Cerebral Cortex::Working With the Tools" description = "Details about the software architecture, design, and developer-oriented interfaces" keywords = []
 +++

-Intro/motivation here
+# Jupyter Notebooks

+# Grafana

+# Logging